pbruny/uri-online-judgement/README.md

-# Uri Online Judgement Solution
+# Uri Online Judge Solution

 ## This repository have solutions to the problems in [Uri Online Judge](https://www.urionlinejudge.com.br)